yajafar/avr-assembly-from-zero-/README.md

 This project currently uses:

-- Arduino Nano
-- ATmega328P microcontroller
+- Arduino board using the ATMEL ATMEGA328P chip (I'm using the Arduino Nano, you can also use the Arduino Uno)
 - Breadboard and jumper wires
 - Linux development environment (although any environment would work too with some modifications)